-We came across this article written in January and think William makes some excellent points.
+We came across this blog on Softub corporates page and thought we would share it with our folks.
+This article was written in January and William makes some excellent points.
 Note: we always suggest buying new so you are covered by our incredible 5-year warranty.

 Believe it or not, hot tubs can be energy efficient AND economical